Cognigy/Documentation/docs/en/docs/ai/handover-providers/ringcentralengage-handover.md

 you need to configure the Lookup Node so that the handover type is selected as **Queue**.
 For more details, refer to the [Handover Status](../flow-nodes/logic/lookup.md#handover-status) section.

 The queue updates from RingCentral Engage are visible in the `input.data.handover` object.
+The object contains the following properties:

+- `estimatedWaitTime` — the approximate wait time for the user, measured in milliseconds.
+- `position` — the conversation's position in the queue.